learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

 * Import `pandas` and set the standard alias
 * Import `matplotlib.pyplot` and set the standard alias
-* Run the ipython magic command to display matplotlib graphs inline within the notebook
+* Run the iPython magic command to display matplotlib graphs inline within the notebook

 ```python